ianrasmussen05/programming-languages-2021/assignment-2.md

 - Part 2: **Wed, Oct 27**.
 - Part 3: ...

+When you submit Part 3, do not forget a critical appraisal covering the whole assignment (worth 3 points).

 ## Introduction

 The purpose of the assignment is to build a simple functional programming language that has function definitions, function application, numbers, conditionals, recursion and lists.
 We start from lambda calculus, which already has function definitions and application.